- Anasztázia

 The capital city of Azerbaijan, Baku, offers a wide variety of amazing food and an unforgettable gastronomic experience.
 Azerbaijani cuisine is known for its unique flavors, which are influenced by various cultural and historical influences.
-It is characterized by the use of fresh and high-quality ingredients, as well as a variety of aromatic spices, herbs, and flavors.
-In this blog article, we'll explore some traditional food.
+Azerbaijan's unique location at the interpoint of Persia, Turkey and Russia, means vibrant flavours, unique cooking styles and a homemade passion for food has been integrated into the food culture stemming from these surrounding nations.
+It is characterized by the use of fresh and high-quality ingredients, as well as a variety of aromatic spices, herbs, and flavours.
+In this blog article, we'll explore some traditional food and drink, as well as share some of the places central to Baku, in which you can find them.

 Discover with us: